Ecosyste.ms: Awesome

 Navigate to the **Deployment Center** section of your Azure Web App.
 A new deployment will be visible.
 Commit author and message will be equal to that of GitHub.

 Now that we know that it deployed successfully it is finally time to access the API.
-Click on URI associated with **Default Domain**
+Click on URI associated with **Default Domain**.

-## Register API on Azure AD
+## Register client on Azure Entra ID

 ### Create a new app registration